Skip to main content

 Speed is the single most important factor in AI phone agent quality.
 Here's why:

-In a human-to-human phone conversation, the typical response latency (the pause between one person finishing and the other starting) is about 200–400 milliseconds.
-If that pause stretches to 1–2 seconds, the conversation feels awkward.
-Above 2 seconds, callers start saying "Hello?
+In a human-to-human phone conversation, a landmark study published in PNAS found the typical response gap (the pause between one person finishing and the other starting) averages around 200 milliseconds across languages.
+If that pause stretches beyond 600–700 milliseconds, research in Frontiers in Psychology shows listeners begin to infer reluctance or disengagement — and beyond a second or two, callers start saying "Hello?
 Are you there?"

-Early AI phone systems had latencies of 3–5 seconds — painfully slow.
-The current generation, which VocaDent uses, has end-to-end latency under 800 milliseconds.
+Early AI phone systems often had latencies of several seconds — painfully slow.
+The current generation of voice AI platforms has brought that down dramatically, with independent benchmarks showing leading platforms achieving 400–800 millisecond voice-to-voice latency.
 That means from the moment the caller finishes speaking to when they hear the AI's response, less than a second passes.
 Fast enough to feel conversational.

 Customization: Your Business, Your Rules